A Guide To The Multiple Listing Service (MLS)

 Each network must follow the regulations set by the National Association of REALTORS® (NAR) and can only be accessed by licensed real estate professionals who pay a membership fee.
-That means, sellers cannot list their homes on the MLS on their own and buyers cannot search through the database.
-Instead, a seller’s agent will list their client’s homes for sale on the MLS and buyer’s agents can search the database to find potential homes their clients may like based on their criteria.
+That means sellers cannot list their homes on the MLS on their own and buyers cannot search through the database.
+Instead, a seller’s agent will list their clients’ homes for sale on the MLS, and buyer’s agents can search the database to find potential homes their clients may like based on their criteria.
 Both seller’s and buyer’s agents will also use the MLS to do a comparative market analysis.

-Each listing on the MLS will be different and the information it provides will depend on what the listing agent chooses to include.
+Each listing on the MLS will be different, and the information it provides will depend on what the listing agent chooses to include.
 Here are a few pieces of information most listings will include:

-- Age of the home
+- The age of the home

-- Size of the home
+- The size of the home

-- Number of bedrooms and bathrooms
+- The number of bedrooms and bathrooms

 - Pictures of the interior and exterior of the home

-Benefits Of The MLS
+What Are The Benefits Of Using The MLS?

-The widespread sharing of information the MLS allows also helps simplify the selling process for homeowners trying to sell their homes because the MLS gets more potential buyers looking at their property.
-For buyers and sellers, the MLS can also help them price the home strategically by providing information on local market conditions, too.
+The widespread sharing of information through the MLS also helps simplify the selling process for homeowners trying to sell their homes, because the MLS gets more potential buyers looking at their property.
+For buyers and sellers, the MLS can also help them price the home strategically by providing information on local market conditions.

 How Do I Find MLS Listings?

 While all information on the MLS is private and only viewable by professionals, brokers will usually share listing information with the public free of charge, while withholding personal information about the seller.
 You can also find home listings for free online.
-However, those will not be as up-to-date as the MLS and may not include all of the homes listed on the MLS.
+However, those will not be as up to date as the MLS, and may not include all of the homes listed on the MLS.

-The MLS can help all parties involved in a real estate transaction, by providing important information on homes for sale and getting those homes more exposure.
-However, it is only accessible to real estate professionals, which is one of the many reasons why you should work with a real estate agent.
+The MLS can help all parties involved in a real estate transaction by providing important information on homes for sale and getting those homes more exposure.
+However, it’s only accessible to real estate professionals, which is one of the many reasons why you should work with a real estate agent.

-How To Sell Your Home: A Step-By-Step Guide
+How To Sell A House In 7 Steps